3 years full-time

 In the second year you'll choose from:

-These will help you to develop the knowledge, understanding, and skills that you'll use in more specialised investigations in your third year.
+Modules may change from year to year, but all will help you to develop the knowledge, understanding, and skills that you'll use in more specialised investigations in your third year.

 You can also choose some second year modules, a language module or an independent research project, and in each year you can take ‘elective’ modules offered by other departments.